typedb-osi/typedb-offshoreleaks/README.md

 ### Start querying the database

-To query the database, either use [TypeDB console](https://docs.vaticle.com/docs/console/console) or download a graphical user interface.
+To query the database, either use [TypeDB console](https://docs.vaticle.com/docs/console/console) or download a graphical user interface (GUI).

-A free option is [TypeDB Studio](https://github.com/vaticle/typedb-studio), Nodelab, the GUI used for the examples above, will be available shortly (contact [Jon Thompson](https://www.linkedin.com/in/jonatanthompson/) for information)
+A free GUI is [TypeDB Studio](https://github.com/vaticle/typedb-studio).

+Nodelab, the GUI used for the examples above, has advanced presentation and query features, and will be available shortly (contact [Jon Thompson](https://www.linkedin.com/in/jonatanthompson/) for information)

 ## Licence